What’s on Tap

 Cape May IPAIPA - American

 The American IPA named for America’s Oldest Seaside Resort, Cape May IPA is loaded with floral and citrus notes, slightly bitter with a zesty finish.
-Dry-hopped with almost a pound per barrel, it’s the brew that’s Crafted on the Cape.
+A West Coast-style IPA brewed at the heart of the East Coast, it’s the beer that’s Crafted on the Cape.

 Coastal EvacuationIPA - Imperial / Double

 Coastal Evacuation — it’s a phrase that’s everywhere at the Jersey Shore.
 This West Coast-style Double IPA is as big and bold as hurricane season itself, with Centennial hops serving up hints of orange citrus and honeydew melon.
 It’s time to evacuate.
 Are you prepared?